 Club websites are not maintained by Campus Recreation.
 Views expressed on club websites are not necessarily the views of the Campus Recreation Program.

 Click on team name listed below to drop to team description:

 The Cycling club has been a student group on campus for many years.
 The club includes a competitive racing team as well as a more recreational mountain biking group.
 The racing team competes in the NCCA (National Collegiate Cycling Association) against prominent teams in many Northern California races.
+Check out this HIGHLIGHT VIDEO from last years team.
 For more information, contact the Cycling Team Captain.

 The Equestrian club consists of both competing and non-competing members.
 The team competes against the schools in Zone 8 of the Intercollegiate Horse Show Association (IHSA).
 As a club, they organize group rides and on-campus events, including having the San Jose Mounted Unit visit campus.
 The team is open to any student who has an interest in horses and horseback riding.
 No experience is necessary-students must only share a passion for horses.
 For more information, visit the EQUESTRIAN TEAM WEBSITE.